VA Loan Requirements Explained: Who Qualifies for a VA Loan?

 Do VA Loan Benefits Expire?

 VA loan benefits don’t expire, so you can use them at any point after getting out of the military.
 Additionally, you can use this benefit as many times as you want as long as you have remaining entitlement.
-Your entitlement is the amount of your loan the VA will guarantee, meaning the amount they’ll pay the lender if you default on the loan.
+Your VA entitlement is the amount of your loan the VA will guarantee, meaning the amount they’ll pay the lender if you default on the loan.
 The VA guarantees up to 25% of the VA home loan, allowing you to multiply your remaining entitlement by four to determine the maximum amount you can borrow based on whether you have full or partial entitlement.

 If you have your full entitlement, your Certificate of Eligibility (COE) will list $36,000 as your remaining entitlement.
 This number isn’t how much you can borrow.
 Instead, it tells lenders that you have your full entitlement.
 The VA loan doesn’t have loan limits to how much you can borrow if you have your full entitlement; they will guarantee 25% of the loan.